moveit/moveit.ros.org/wiki-deprecated.markdown

 slug: wiki
 title: Wiki Deprecated
 redirect_from:
+  - "/wiki/Environment_Representation/Overview/"
-  - "/wiki/Environment_Representation/Overview"
+  - "/wiki/"
 ---

+**MoveIt!
+Wiki Deprecated**

 The MoveIt! wiki has been deprecated and removed.
+All documentation can now be found in the [Documentation](documentation) part of this website.